StanfordVL/OmniGibson/asset_pipeline/b1k_pipeline/usd_conversion/fillable_instructions.md

 5. Make sure you are on the `develop` branch of BDDL, and make sure that your environment does not use a pip-installed BDDL.
 The script should warn you if this is the case.
 6. As with before, go to the spreadsheet [HERE](https://docs.google.com/spreadsheets/d/10L8wjNDvr1XYMMHas4IYYP9ZK7TfQHu--Kzoi0qhAe4/edit?gid=1388270730) and pick a batch and put your name on it.
 Then run `python view_fillable_volumes.py BATCH_ID 20 potato` (BATCH_ID is the batch number you picked, and yes you need to type potato).

+## IMPORTANT: HOW TO PICK / Requirements

+* You can skip a mesh if you want - you SHOULD do this to skip items that cannot get good fillable meshes with the current tooling, so that we can revisit them.

+* These are the requirements of a fillable mesh:
+    * It should cover as much of the object's cavity as possible, and should be in near contact with the bottom.
+If it is too far from covering the whole cavity, it will cause issues with filledness detection.
+    * **It should **NOT** intersect/go through the object in any way**
+    * It should end near the top of the cavity, but it can be slightly above or slightly below.

+* One key part of the fillable annotation is **where** the annotation is, that is, whether the annotation will move with the base link (e.g. in a washing machine) or with one of the links (e.g. in a drawer unit).
+All of the pre-generated meshes move with the base link, as such, they should NOT be selected for objects where the fillable volume should move with a link, such objects should use a generated mesh.

 ## The Process

 We will be doing QA/selection of pregenerated options and annotation of alternatives in a single pass.
 With each object, decide if you want to pick one of the three pre-generated meshes, or generate a new one manually.

-* You can skip a mesh if you want - you SHOULD do this to skip items that cannot get good fillable meshes with the current tooling, so that we can revisit them.

-* One key part of the fillable annotation is **where** the annotation is, that is, whether the annotation will move with the base link (e.g. in a washing machine) or with one of the links (e.g. in a drawer unit).
-All of the pre-generated meshes move with the base link, as such, they should NOT be selected for objects where the fillable volume should move with a link, such objects should use a generated mesh.

 * Generating fillable meshes is simple:
   1. You start by picking the link you will add the annotation to using the link selection keys.
 The display will update to show just that link and its descendants.